OECD Global Corporate Tax Reform and Effect of 15% Minimum Corporate Tax to e-Residents

 The companies affected by this reform are multinational enterprises (MNEs) with global turnover above 20 billion euros and profitability (PBT/revenue) above 10%.

 The Pillar One mechanism envisages a redistribution of a share of excess profits of MNEs to market jurisdictions where consumers or users are located.
 According to the agreement, jurisdictions will receive a part of the reallocated profits if the MNEs involved derive at least EUR 1 million in revenue from that jurisdiction.
 For smaller jurisdictions, with a GDP lower than EUR 40 billion, the amount of revenue derived will be set at EUR 250,000.
-The share of profits to be reallocated to market jurisdictions will be between 20% and 30% of the ‘residual profits’ of companies in scope, which would be defined as profits above 10% return on sales.
+The share of profits to be reallocated to market jurisdictions based on particular formula will be between 20% and 30% of the ‘residual profits’ of companies in scope, which would be defined as profits above 10% return on sales.

-Pillar Two aims to ensure that multinational businesses are subject to a minimum effective level of tax on all of their profits each year.
-The global minimum effective tax rate will be at least 15%.
+Pillar Two aims at ensuring that multinational businesses are subject to a minimum effective level of tax on all of their profits each year.
+The global minimum effective tax rate is 15%.
+Pillar Two would apply to all multinational groups exceeding a threshold of EUR 750 million of combined financial revenues, subject to transposition to the national legislation.

 Where an MNE has a subsidiary in lower-taxed country, the parent entity of a MNE would be subject to a top-up tax (Income Inclusion Rule, IIR) to make up for the low taxation of such subsidiaries in another country.
 If MNE is headquartered in a country that does not impose top-up tax on the parent company, their low-taxed subsidiaries will still effectively lose their tax advantages due to the so-called Undertaxed Payments Rule (UTPR), which denies deductions or requires an equivalent adjustment to the extent the low tax income is not subject to a top-up tax.

-Adoption of rules to Estonia
+Adoption of Minimum Tax Rules in Estonia

-De minimis exception applies to companies with a profit of less than €1 million and annual sales of less than €10 million in a given country.
+According to the Estonian Tax and Customs Board, there are 5 ultimate parent companies and about 350 subsidiaries in Estonia, which belong to a large multinational group.
+About half of those subsidiaries are not subject to minimum taxation under the de minimis exception, which exempts the subsidiaries whose turnover in Estonia does not exceed EUR 10 million and a profit of EUR 1 million.
 For example, a foreign group of companies that has only one subsidiary in Estonia with figures below these limits does not have to calculate or pay a minimum tax on the profits of an Estonian company.
 If there are several subsidiaries and their aggregated economic performance exceeds the limits, the exception does not apply.

 Effect on e-Residents and their companies